zoyayasin/HeartDiseasePrediction/README.md

 - sckitt learn (https://scikit-learn.org/stable/modules/classes.html)

 ## Build

-python HeartDiseaseClassifier.py (For Classification model) python HeartDiseaseRegression.py (For Regression model)
+python HeartDiseaseClassifier.py (For Classification model)

+python HeartDiseaseRegression.py (For Regression model)

-Can also use similar HeartDiseaseRegression.ipynb and HeartDiseaseClassifier.ipynb
+Can also use similar HeartDiseaseRegression.ipynb and HeartDiseaseClassifier.ipynb for google collab and jupiter.